adammorphy/sklearn_work_sample_scripts/README.md

-# sklearn_work_sample_scripts
+# Work Sample Scripts of ML data pipeline in Sci-kit Learn
-Modified example work script from implimenting ML models as a feature extractor in sci-kit learn.
-This script is intended as a work example of Adam Morphy's work with the Vancouver Whitecaps FC, and has been modified outside its original data pipeline.
+- Modified example work script from implimenting supervised ML models in sci-kit learn.
+- Scripts intended as a work example of Adam Morphy's work with the Vancouver Whitecaps FC, and have been modified outside the original data pipeline.